eosbase/nuggets/lxd-eos-test-install.md

 sudo make install
 ```

-Install some scripts for starting cleosd and keosd:
+Install some scripts for tracing and starting nodeos and keosd in a screen:
 ```sh
 destdir=/usr/local/bin
 for file in start-nodeos start-keosd eosgrep; do